alexqfredrickson/notes/aws/aws.md

   * *Conditions* are sets of *rules* for entering stages.
   * *Rules* are like atomic "stage condition checks".

+### CodeDeploy

+AWS CodeDeploy is a service that automates application deployments to ECS, EC2, on-premise instances, and Lambdas.

+CodeDeploy scripts are defined in `AppSpec.yml` files located in repository roots.

+#### Hooks

+If you want to run scripts during a deployment, you would define `hooks` in your `AppSpec.yml` file.

+In an ECS context, these include:

+ * `BeforeInstall`: Runs a task before a replacement task set is created.
+ * `AfterInstall`: Runs a task after a replacement task set is created.
+ * `AfterAllowTestTraffic`: Runs a task after the rest listener serves traffic to a replacement task set.
+ * `BeforeAllowTraffic`: Runs a task after a second target group is associated with a replacement task set, and before traffic is shifted to it.
+ * `AfterAllowTraffic`: Runs a task after a second target group serves traffic to a replacement task set.

+ A "task set" refers to a bundle of configurations in regard to ECS - i.e. an "ECS task set".
+It includes data such as the desired number of tasks to run, how many are running, and whether or not they serve production traffic.

+In a Lambda context, these include:

+ * `BeforeAllowTraffic`: Runs tasks before traffic is shifted to a deployed Lambda function version.
+ * `AfterAllowTraffic`: Runs tasks after traffic is shifted to a deployed Lambda function version.

+In an EC2 context, there are [tons of different possible hooks](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html#appspec-hooks-server).
+In general, the application stops, "bundles" are downloaded (i.e. CodeDeploy will copy application revision files to temporary locations), installation steps, occur, the application starts, services are validated, and then traffic-related hooks occur.

 ### Config

 AWS Config is a view of how AWS resources are configured, how they relate, and their past configurations.
 You specify a resource type, set up an S3 bucket, set up SNS to send "configuration stream notifications", and then Config can record configuration changes.